 Things to do in Co.Cork

-There are many beautiful penninsulas in Cork and Kerry The Sheeps Head Walk.is close to Bantry with various walking lengths and beautiful scenery.
-Why not stop in on Good Things Cafe and Cookery School in Durrus, or better still book one of the many cookery courses Carmel has on offer in the school.
+There are many beautiful peninsulas in Cork and Kerry.
+The Sheeps Head Walk is close to Bantry with various walking lengths and beautiful scenery.
+Stop for lunch or dinner at the Good Things Cafe and Cookery School in Durrus, or better still book one of the many cookery courses Carmel has on offer in the school.

 Since we don’t serve dinner here at BH, a trip to the Fish Kitchen is a must.
 Annemarie and Diarmuid will serve you the freshest seafood.
 Nip across the road to Ma Murphy’s for a pint while you wait and have a chat with Mary and her Dad, Bill.
 The Brick Oven is another firm favourite with us here and great for families.

 Take the time to visit some other stately home like Fota House & Gardens, Blarney Castle and Muckross House.
 On your way to Glengarriff or Kerry take the time to make a stop in Mannings Emporium, Ballylickey.
 Val, Andrew and Laura will serve you wonderful coffee and local artisan cheeses and treats.

-Another beautiful and undiscovered peninsula is the Beara Peninsula which is so rugged it really is worth the winding roads and slow driving.
+Another beautiful and undiscovered peninsula is the Beara Peninsula which is so rugged, it really is worth the winding roads and slow driving.
 Read an interesting article here from our friends at Discover Ireland Tours.
 They have a great website called My Ireland Tour.